Numerical evolution of the interior geometry of charged black holes: Late time approximation

-Since both the explicit time dependence in the Klein-Gordon equation (that coming from $V$) and the scalar boundary conditions (Price's Law) are arbitrarily slowly varying at late times, we must have $\partial_v \mathcal S \to 0$ as $v \to \infty$.
+Since both the explicit time dependence in the Klein-Gordon equation (\ref{eq:scalar3}) and the Price Law boundary condition (\ref{eq:Price}) are arbitrarily slowly varying at late times, it is reasonable to surmise that $\partial_v \mathcal S \to 0$ as $v \to \infty$.
+In other words, the flow of energy should approach a steady-state at late times.

-We do not know how to solve Eq.~(\ref{eq:scalar2}) analytically.
-Nevertheless, approximate solutions can be obtained both away from $r = 0$ and near $r = 0$.
-Away from $r = 0$ and at late times we can neglect $V \sim v^{-2p}/r$.
-With this approximation Eq.~(\ref{eq:scalar2}) becomes
+We do not know how to compute the general solution to Eq.~(\ref{eq:scalar3}) analytically.
+Nevertheless, approximate solutions can easily be obtained.
+Away from $r = 0$ and at late times we can neglect the last term in Eq.~(\ref{eq:scalar3}), meaning Eq.~(\ref{eq:scalar3}) becomes

 With the Price Law boundary condition (\ref{eq:Price}), the solution to (\ref{eq:Psieq1}) reads

 where $f(r)$ depends on initial conditions.
 Note $\Psi$ does not depend on $r_{\rm max}$, which justifies the factor of $1/r_{\rm max}$ in the Price Law boundary condition (\ref{eq:Price}).
 The energy flux associated with (\ref{eq:awayfromorigin}) reads